Does stratum latency matter for solo mining?

 | solo.ckpool.org · US / EU nodes | ~260 ms |

-Against a US-only solo pool the gap is decisive (~40× lower); against an Asia node like ckpool-Singapore or an anycast pool it is modest.
+Against a US-only solo pool the gap is decisive (~40× lower); against a Southeast Asia node like ckpool-Singapore or an anycast pool it is modest.
 We'd rather you see the real numbers than a marketing claim.

 Don't take our word for it.
 From a terminal, time the TCP handshake to any pool's stratum port.
 It warms DNS first, then keeps the fastest of five connects — so you measure the network hop, not a one-off DNS lookup or blip: